Packing & Budget Tips

 As a non-muslim travelling to a muslim country I was aware that I may have to cover my hair when entering certain places.
 I didn’t end up having to do this as we didn’t actually enter any religious places.

 However, if we did need to do this we saw plenty of scarfs being sold in the medina for just 10DH each.
 This is around 80p so insanely affordable and would make a good souvenir.
+You could also come prepared by packing a lightweight scarf to throw into your bag each day.

 What are your must-have recommendations?